rrichardson/disambiguating/draft2.md

         INSERT "Hey all.
 Check out tonight's dinner!" into wall;
     END TRANSACTION;

-In this not at all contrived example.
-We see a problem here if some of these instructions succeed without the others.
+In this not at all contrived example, we see a problem here if some of these instructions succeed without the others.

 If the last instruction succeeds, but the previous two instructions fail, then we might be giving viewers of this page some very incorrect information.